 If Dreadnought is classic space-age gameplay, then Fractured Space is its tactically strategic cousin.
 The game offers multiple modes, from a solo P vs. E and a Conquest mode.
 Fractured Space really comes into its own with its stunning fight scenes and tactical awareness.

-Fractured Space gave fans of Dreadnought a chance to be both space pirate/treasure hunter and fleet commander.
+Fractured Space gave Dreadnought fans a chance to be both space pirate/treasure hunter and fleet commander.
 Players could band together to take over and defend bases.
-Fractured Space was an immensely fun game, and if you can play it, I recommend that you do.
+Fractured Space was an entertaining game, and if you can play it, I recommend that you do.

 Note: Featured Space is no longer officially supported; however, thanks to diligent Reddit users, you can still play Fractured Space on private servers.